If you care, leave it there.

 - Examine the situation carefully, is the animal really orphaned?
 Many animal species will leave their young unattended for long periods of time (several hours).
 Often letting some time pass will reveal that the parents have returned after a short foray to gather food or other important materials.

-BABY BIRDS are commonly encountered on the ground or in shrubs in the spring or early summer while trying to fledge.
+- BABY BIRDS are commonly encountered on the ground or in shrubs in the spring or early summer while trying to fledge.
 This is normal!
 The parents are typically close by and will continue to feed and protect the fledgling bird until it is ready to be on its own.

-BABY RABBITS are also often found left unattended.
+- BABY RABBITS are also often found left unattended.
 This is also normal!
 The mother rabbit often makes trips away from the nest to forage for food, sometimes leaving the young for several hours.

-BABY SQUIRRELS are often thought to be abandoned but most are in the process of being moved by the adults.
+- BABY SQUIRRELS are often thought to be abandoned but most are in the process of being moved by the adults.
 Squirrels usually have three to four nests and move their young from one nest to another frequently.

-BABY TURTLES should be left where found; they are capable of finding their way to preferred habitat.
+- BABY TURTLES should be left where found; they are capable of finding their way to preferred habitat.
 Not all hatchling turtles overwinter in water!
 Learn more about helping turtles.

-NOTE: An unlicensed citizen may NOT attempt to rehabilitate an animal on their own.
+- An unlicensed citizen may not attempt to rehabilitate an animal on their own.
 It is also unlawful to possess or transport injured wildlife for greater than 24 hours unless permitted to do so.
-Citizens should volunteer or partner with rehabilitation permit holders in order to transport orphaned, sick, or injured wild animal(s) (Rule 6244.0400).
-Find out more about permitting requirements.
+Citizens should volunteer or partner with rehabilitation permit holders in order to transport orphaned, sick, or injured wild animals.

-NOTE: Unfortunately, the MN DNR does not have the staff or resources to respond to every injured or distressed wildlife report.
+- The DNR does not have the staff or resources to respond to every injured or distressed wildlife report.
 The public is encouraged to contact local rehabilitation clinics or rehab professionals, or let nature take its course.